geoip-lite/node-geoip/README.md

 ### Start and stop watching for data updates ###

-If you have a server running `geoip-lite`, and you want to update its geo data without having to restart it, you can enable the data watcher to automaticaly refresh geo data upon file changes in the data directory.
+If you have a server running `geoip-lite`, and you want to update its geo data without a restart, you can enable the data watcher to automatically refresh in-memory geo data when a file changes in the data directory.
 This tool can be used with `npm run-script updatedb` to periodically update geo data on a running server.

 Built-in Updater